-French Bulldog Kennel Cough: Kennel cough has become a common nickname for a canine infection called tracheobronchitis.
-It is a respiratory illness in dogs triggered by a wide variety of pathogens and viruses that can cause it in dogs.
+French Bulldog Kennel Cough: Kennel cough has become a common nickname for tracheobronchitis in dogs.
+There are several pathogens and viruses that can cause it in dogs.

-What Causes Kennel Cough In Your French Bulldog
+What Gives Kennel Cough In Your French Bulldog

 Symptoms Of Kennel Cough